Average Rent Prices Across the U.S.

 Understanding Total Rental Costs

 When budgeting for an apartment, it’s important to consider more than just the base rent.
-Additional costs typically include:Utilities: Most renters spend $100-$250 monthly on utilities, depending on apartment size and location.
+Additional costs typically include:Utilities: Americans spend an average of about $430 on total utilities, depending on apartment size and location, as well as other factors like whether the apartment uses gas or electric heat.
 Some properties include certain utilities in the rent, while others require separate payment for all services.

 Additional Fees: